• Skip to primary navigation

 • 1 teaspoon salt

-• A few gratings whole nutmeg, (¼ teaspoon give or take)
+• A few gratings whole nutmeg, ¼ teaspoon give or take

-• ¼ teaspoon of chipotle powder
+• ¼ teaspoon chipotle powder, optional

 • ¼ teaspoon smoked paprika